Emerson-Kiefer/CryptoRLO/RLO/readme.md

 The tools submodule contains utility modules and implementations of cryptographic primitives used in the games.

-- `aes.py`: Implementation of the Advanced Encryption Standard (AES) algorithm.
+- `aes.py`: Implementation of the Advanced Encryption Standard (AES) algorithm has evaluate and inverse functions.
-- `block_cipher.py`: Generic implementation of a block cipher.
+- `block_cipher.py`: Generic implementation of a block cipher has evaluate and inverse functions.
 - `modes_of_operation.py`: Implementations of various modes of operation for block ciphers.
 - `utils.py`: Utility functions used across the library.